holgerk/assert-golden/README.md

 # assertGolden Assertion

-Same as assertEquals, but if null is passed as expectation, null is automatically replaced with the actual value.
+Same as `toEqual`, but when `null` is given as argument, the test file is automatically edited and `null` is substituted with the actual value

 Given the following code:
 ```php